SiddharthJoshi1/Word-Count-Utility/readme.md

 ### **Word Count Command-Line Tool**

 **Purpose:**
+A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.

 This Dart project implements a command-line tool that functions similarly to the Unix `wc` utility.
 It counts the number of bytes, words, lines, and characters in a specified file or standard input stream.

 **Usage:**